taylorzr/verbalize/README.md

 ### Sad Path

-When testing negative cases of a `Verbalize::Action`, it is recommended to test using the `call` non-bang class method.
+When testing negative cases of a `Verbalize::Action`, it is recommended to test using the `call` non-bang class method which will return a `Verbalize::Failure` on failure.

 Use of `call!` here is not advised as it will result in an exception being thrown.
-Set assertions on both the outcome and error value of the result:
+Set assertions on both the failure outcome and value:

 ```ruby
 class MyAction